opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

   - Break down series: to separate the series into several groups
   - Stack: for series to be stacked one on top of the other
-  - Add a serie: to display another serie on the chart
+  - Add a serie: to display other series on the chart

 .. image:: images/chart3.png
    :alt: Third line of chart configuration

-- The third and last line is to configure each serie separately.
+- The third and last line is to configure series separately.

-  - a scroll-down menu: to choose a chart type for the serie
+  - a scroll-down menu: to choose a chart type for the series
-  - a color or color palette: to choose the color of the serie
+  - a color or color palette: to choose the color of the series
   - Y axis: to choose which field to use as Y axis (vertical line)
-  - Use for ordering: for points to be displayed in a decreasing order in the chart, based on the chosen serie
+  - Use for ordering: for points to be displayed in a decreasing order in the chart, based on the chosen series

 .. admonition:: Caution
    :class: caution